hewillk/aligner/README.md

 ## Important
 This aligner is highly optimized on the following sequencing characteristic (other datasets are not recommended):
 - read length: **148~150bp**

-Suitable model: Illumina HiSeq 2500, NextSeq 550, and other sequencing machines with ~150 bp read length.

 If you know the mean and variance of the insert size of the sequencing data, we highly recommend you pass it into the aligner.